kullrich/orthomap/README.md

 The orthomap repository is archived, since orthomap was renamed into oggmap.

-orthomap has been renamed into oggmap and lives here now, :
+orthomap has been renamed into oggmap and lives here now:

 [https://github.com/kullrich/oggmap](https://github.com/kullrich/oggmap)